 These treats are the perfect homemade popsicles for dogs!
 They are so easy to make and only include 3 ingredients!

-I ate one of these while I was taking photos and they are delicious, I should have made more. hahah That’s another great thing about these frozen treats – they are tasty and healthy for humans, too!
+I ate one of these while I was taking photos and they are delicious, I should have made more.
+Haha, that’s another great thing about these frozen treats – they are tasty and healthy for humans, too!

 Frozen Coconut Oil Watermelon Pupsicles

-- 5 cups of Fresh Chopped Watermelon I used 1/2 of a large seedless watermelon
+- 5 cups Fresh Chopped Watermelon I used 1/2 of a large seedless watermelon

 - 5.3 oz of Plain Greek Yogurt